aterreno/blog/content/agile-project-management-with-scrum/index.md

 > "I’ll hire a private detective to find Thomas."

-The second one is a strong example on how important is for the scrum master to remove impediments to the team (Thomas was a developer in holidays that left some undone on the project, compromizing the Sprint success)
+The second one is a strong example on how important is for the scrum master to remove impediments to the team (Thomas was a developer in holidays that left some undone on the project, compromising the Sprint success)

-**Organization fit or Organization Transformation**
+**Organisation fit or Organisation Transformation**

 Some companies are more ready to Scrum, some companies will struggle to change, another two lines from the book:

 > Scrum can’t be learned overnight.
-> To create visibility in these instances, the ScrumMaster had to adapt Scrum to the organization.
+> To create visibility in these instances, the Scrum Master had to adapt Scrum to the organisation.

-Taking a Scrum Certification after years of Waterfall process will not transform you in a Scrum Master, and sometimes some Organization Trasformation has to be performed in the company before starting the project.
+Taking a Scrum Certification after years of Waterfall process will not transform you in a Scrum Master, and sometimes some Organisation Transformation has to be performed in the company before starting the project.

-Scrum is a great way to deal with Agile Managment but I’m sure that the two biggest challenges and reasons of failures of Scrum Project are really the two mentioned above.
+Scrum is a great way to deal with Agile Management but I’m sure that the two biggest challenges and reasons of failures of Scrum Project are really the two mentioned above.

 **Common Language**

 > They needed to learn to talk to each other in a common language.

-I’ve realized that Scrum gives to the Scrum Players ( Product Owner, Scrum Master, Team) and also to the stakeholders a common language, some wording, easy to remember that facilitates the communication in between the players.
+I’ve realised that Scrum gives to the Scrum Players ( Product Owner, Scrum Master, Team) and also to the stakeholders a common language, some wording, easy to remember that facilitates the communication in between the players.
 Sounds familiar with Domain Driven Design, but on a process level.

 **Vision**